 In addition to the items shown in this graphic, I’ll pack an extra sleeveless top, a light sweater, workout wear (including 2 merino tees and bike shorts), pajamas, swim wear, and all the cruise essentials.

 On the flight from wintry Massachusetts I’ll wear my Encircled dressy sweatpants, a long sleeve Wool& tunic, and a sweater or wrap.

 The scarf and the tie-dye cape (both by Diane Kroe) can be used as swim cover-ups.
 As you can see from the graphic, the cape can also be worn as a skirt.

 The two dresses, both merino wool by Wool&, can be styled in multiple ways but take up little room in my bag.

-For more examples of capsule wardrobes I’ve packed read: 10 Piece Travel Capsules: what’s really in my bag
+For more examples of my capsule wardrobes read: 10 Piece Travel Capsules: what’s really in my bag

 Download our printable complete cruise packing list for a 7 day cruise in the Caribbean